rieckpil/progmot/content/post/writing-a-book-remotely.md

 Revision 0.4 was our last pre-release, and we got our book to 80% at that time.

-While we almost constantly released a new version every two month, those remaining 20% were literally the hardest part and took the longest...
+While we almost constantly released a new version every two months, the remaining 20% was the hardest part and took the longest...

 ## Publishing Version 1.0 🥳

 The last release was the one that took the longest.
-Like you always hear the remaining 20% of a project are where the most time is spent...
+Like you always hear, the remaining 20% of a project is where the most time is spent...

 ... this was also true for us.